WE RAISE HOPES FOR THE FUTURE

-OPET aims to turn the "Green Road Project”, which it started to emphasize the desertification of the earth and dangers of living in arid environments in the possible future, into a collective movement that embraces the entire country.
-For this purpose, it was suggested with the involvement of other companies on land routes that the roads would be transformed into a "Green Chain".
-It was aimed for the project, which was actualized by participation of all settled units such as fueling stations on the highways, hotels, shops, to grow even bigger.
+OPET aims to convert “Green Road Project”, which it started to attract attention to the desertification of the world and the danger of living in an arid environment in the future, into a movement that embraces the whole country.
+For this, a call for converting the highways into “Green Chain” has been made in 2008 with the participation of other companies on the highways.
+It is planned to further develop the project which has been planned to enhance with the participation of all settled units such as fuel stations, hotels, and stores on the highways.

 With the project which was run with the aim of protecting the vegetation by long-term forestation, OPET started its social awareness mission with children first.
 During June 5, World Environment Day activities in which we discuss the importance of green, we handed out story books which tell the importance of protecting the nature to elementary school students, and hundreds of houseplants were presented to OPET customers and students.
 Other educational activities on the importance of trees and vegetation in life were organized, and various leaflets were handed out in different platforms.

 A greener Turkey is aimed in the project that is being maintained with the purpose of long-term forestation and protecting the vegetation.